If you could name just one innovation that has changed the world in the last decade, what would it be? Mine would be social media.

 Lowering the price expectations of visiting customers and lowering your cash flow is a very high price to pay for attracting a few dozen followers.

 Similarly, my agency has come across business owners who spend 20 hours a week or more pumping out messages into the social sphere without any idea of what their return on investment will be for all this time and effort.

 For most SMEs, a weekly or twice weekly schedule of innovative, quirky on-brand social media posts is sufficient.

-Don’t simply refashion same content from other platforms and run it across your social accounts; that can very quickly look inauthentic or worse boring.
+Don’t simply refashion the same content from other platforms and run it across your social accounts; that can very quickly look inauthentic or worse boring.
 Mix it up and have a little fun with the medium.

 And hard sales pitches don’t work – instead they usually result in turning most of your followers off.

 A demographic breakdown of potential audiences using Facebook.
 Credit: SproutSocial

 The beauty of all things digital is that these mediums come with ready to go tools so you can see exactly how your campaigns are travelling.

 You can embed UTM tracking into your links to monitor which posts perform and which ones don’t.
 You should also Google Analytics where under the Attribution tab you can check how many visitors to your website landed through Social Media content.